jplambert/test-analytics-on-appscale/README.md

 In particular you'll find the IP address of the AppScale VM that'll run your application.
 However, the default configuration of the AppScale Vagrant VM matches the defaults in the `AppScaleFile`, so you don't need to change anything in this file.

+On the other hand, if you are relying on the AppScale Docker container, you'll have to update the IP to match the Docker container, namely 172.17.0.2 by default.

 ### Get AppScale up and running

 ```
 appscale up
 ```

+You will be prompt for the root password in the AppScale VM/container.
+Default password for a Vagrant VM is `vagrant`.
+The code in this tutorial set the password the the Docker container as `docker`.

-This will ask you a few questions to create the initial account with administrator rights.
+Afterwards this will ask you a few questions to create the initial account with administrator rights.

 ### Get Test Analytics running into AppScale